 Listed in the Conference Program, for each poster session, individual posters are numbered (e.g., 1-28).
-On the day of the conference, each of the foam boards will have a printed number in the upper left-hand corner.
-Your allotted poster space corresponds with the number that your poster is listed as in the program.
-For example, if you're presenting during Poster Session 1 and are listed as #20, during that Session timeslot in the conference program, you'll find the foam board with "#20" in the upper left corner and hang your poster there.
+On the day of the conference, each of the foam boards used for mounting your poster will have a printed number in the upper left-hand corner (circled in the image below).
+The specific foam board number during your designated poster session corresponds with the number that your poster is listed as in the program.

+For example, if you're presenting during Poster Session 1 and are listed as poster #11 in the program, during that Session timeslot, you'll find the foam board with "11" in the upper left corner and hang your poster there for duration of the session.
+Please remember to take your poster down after your session has ended!

-What should the dimensions/size be for my poster?
+What are the size requirements for posters?